 - Tax Services reviews the STIF and gathers additional clarification from the requesting department or Human Resources, providing the Supplier Team with a determination of employee or independent contractor treatment

-- The Supplier Team notifies the requesting department to process the request through the payroll system (employee) or to create a supplier record for payment (independent contractor)
+- The Supplier Team notifies the requesting department to process the request through the payroll system (employee) or creates a supplier record for payment (independent contractor)

 UF academic policy requires that for all for-degree-credit courses, no matter the funding model or delivery modality, the instructor must be a UF employee.
 You may not use independent contractors or companies to teach or support UF for-degree-credit courses (University of Florida Policy for Hiring Independent Contractors for Academic Services).

 UF issues employees a Form W-2 at the end of the year to reflect their employment income and taxes.
 UF issues Independent Contractors a Form 1099-MISC for applicable payments made by UF during the year.
 In limited circumstances (e.g. royalty income) a UF employee may receive both a Form W-2 and a Form 1099-MISC for different types of income within the the same tax year.